String art

 Fig.1. n × 2 mod 10

-This application is based on the work of Simon Plouffe.
+I was inspired to make this application by the work of Simon Plouffe.
+This construction is known as the Cremona generation (after Luigi Cremona).
 The recipe is: divide p points equally over the circumference of a circle and number them from n = 0 to n = p-1.
 Then join points n and (n × t) mod p with a straight line segment (a chord).
 Variable t is a constant factor.
 We iterate over the times table of t and each time we take the result modulo p.
 In figure 1:

-If t = 2, the curve forms a cardioid.
-If t = 3, the curve forms a nephroid.
+Envelopes of some of these pencils of lines form Epicycloids.
+If t = 2, the envelope forms a cardioid.
+If t = 3, the envelope forms a nephroid.
+If t = 4, the envelope forms a three-cusped epicycloid (see first 3 figures below).

 Examples